 Before beginning an application, you should read the information on this page and the “completing the application form” page.
-You should also find out about the projects being offered to start in September 2020 and their supervisors via the specific Project Pages (see below).
+You should also find out about the projects being offered to start in September 2024 and their supervisors via the specific project pages below.

-We should receive your references by 6 December 2019.
+- We should receive your references by 13 November 2023, noon.
 Your application may still be considered if references are not received by this deadline.
 However, no applicant will be invited to interview unless references have been received.

-You will find out if you have been invited to interview for the programme by: 17 January 2020.
+- You will find out if you have been invited to interview for the programme before: 9 January 2024

 PhD Projects available